 Symptomatic cases typically have associated knee pain and functional limitations that require surgical intervention to correct.
 As with other meniscus procedures, the correction of discoid lateral meniscus has become more conservative over time; historically, total meniscectomy was performed.
 Following surgery, most patients developed early degeneration of the lateral compartment which is undesirable.
 Currently, arthroscopy is used to perform a partial meniscectomy where the remaining tissue is reshaped to more closely resemble the normal lateral meniscus.

-What causes a LCL injury or tear?
+What causes a lateral meniscus tear?
 Who are at risk?

 Traumatic meniscus tears may result from torsional or axial loads.
 The most common mechanism of injury is a quick change from flexion to full extension where the meniscus gets pulled back into the space between the femur and tibia.
 This is the motion that occurs during the midstance phase of running or when returning to the upright position or coming out of “the hole” during a squat.
 In the non-athletic population, this motion can occur when transitioning from stooping to standing or even when stepping off a curb.